 Miljobil Grenland.
 The Company owns 850 shares, or approximately 6.4% of the shares of Miljobil Grenland AS ("Miljobil"), an Electric Vehicle company located in Norway.
 Miljobil has determined it would no longer manufacture cells and batteries in Norway and has instead requested Electrovaya to produce cells and batteries for sale to Miljobil.
 During the quarter ended March 31, 2011, Electrovaya entered into an agreement to repurchase the license to manufacture its' cells in the Nordic countries, which enables Electrovaya to license its technology in an unfettered manner to all of Europe, including all Nordic countries.
-Consideration for the license is a cash payment of \$622 and future deliveries of cells and batteries at discounted prices, in cash or product sales, totaling \$1,236.
-The Company paid \$400 of the total outstanding consideration in February, 2011 and \$222 in June, 2011.
+Consideration for the license was a cash payment of \$621 made in 2011 and future deliveries of cells and batteries at discounted prices, in cash or product sales, totaling \$1,236.